-The ideal volunteer advocate is a caring observer, communicator and problem-solver with good people skills.
-Certified Ombudsmen must be at least 21 years old and able to volunteer a minimum of 16 hours per month for one year with availability during normal working hours.
+The ideal volunteer advocate is a caring observer and strong communicator with good people skills.
+Certified Ombudsmen must be at least 21 years old and able to volunteer a minimum of 4-hours per week for one year.
+It is helpful to have a flexible schedule with availability during weekday hours.
 The reward for this free and confidential service is knowing that you are defending some of Oregon’s most vulnerable citizens.

 - Problem Solving